cryptimeleon/subzero/README.md

 A function identifier must begin with a letter, and can contain letters and numbers.

 ### Variable identifiers
-A variable identifier must start with a letter, and can contain letters and numbers, as well as some special characters in specific contexts.
+A variable identifier must start with a letter, and can contain letters and numbers, as well as some special characters under certain conditions.

 The identifier can contain special formatting fragments, which allow for formatting of variables in the [LaTeX Preview](#latex-preview) tab.
 If you do not intend to use the preview, the rest of this section can be skipped.

-The variable can have any number of terminating single quotes, or terminating substrings 'Prime', to add prime symbols after a variable name.
+The variable can have any number of terminating single quotes, or terminating substrings `Prime`, to add prime symbols after a variable name.

 ```
 x'